tyrellcurry/friendsOfChurnCreek/content/home/home.md

   and wildlife of the Protected Area are of provincial and national significance.
 The area also has a long history of importance for First Nations people and **ranching culture.**
-testimonials:
-  - listitem: This is where document one is going.
-    documentfile: public/documents/pdf-test-1.pdf
-  - listitem: T﻿his is a second document going at this place!
-    documentfile: public/documents/pdf-test-2.pdf
 pagename: Home Page Content
 ---